-Bicyclists are uniquely empowered to understand the Battle of Gettysburg, because we need to use natural and physical landmarks to get oriented on the battlefield.
+Bicyclists have a unique opportunity to learn about the Battle of Gettysburg.
+That’s because we use natural and physical landmarks to get oriented on the battlefield.
 And in learning where we are, we can more easily imagine battlefield events and the human dimension of the experience.
-I hope that you enjoy the following articles (which are also listed in our website index).

 Table of Gettysburg Landscape PhotosHow does a bicyclist stay oriented on the battlefield?
 Study the names and locations of significant land forms (e.g., hills, ridges) and landmarks (e.g., monuments, barns).
 Knowing these really helps!